tandonmitul27/ColorizationUsingDNNs/README.md

 ## Overview
 Welcome to the Colorization Project!
 This project focuses on the development of a colorization model using a variety of powerful libraries and techniques.
 We leverage the capabilities of Numpy, Pandas, PyTorch, and Matplotlib to enhance our understanding of colorization processes and achieve remarkable outcomes.

-## Key Technologies Used
-### Numpy
-Learned for efficient numerical operations and array manipulation crucial for preprocessing in the colorization project.

-### Pandas
-Adopted for streamlined data handling, offering a robust solution for loading, cleaning, and preparing datasets.

-### PyTorch
-Gained proficiency in PyTorch, a foundational tool for creating and training our colorization model.

-### Matplotlib
-Utilized for visualizing colorization outcomes, representing colorized images, and displaying performance metrics.

 ## Project Milestones
 ### Week 1: MNIST Dataset and Linear Model
 Loaded, preprocessed, and augmented MNIST dataset using Numpy and PyTorch.